liferay/liferay-screens/README.md

 ## Overview

 This repository contains the Liferay Screens source code, in addition to several example projects that illustrate how Screens is used.
-For detailed instructions on developing mobile apps with Screens, see the Screens documentation for [Android](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/android-apps-with-liferay-screens) and [iOS](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/ios-apps-with-liferay-screens) on the Liferay Developer Network (LDN).
+For detailed instructions on developing mobile apps with Screens, see the Screens documentation for [Android](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/android-apps-with-liferay-screens) and [iOS](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/ios-apps-with-liferay-screens) on the Liferay Developer Network (LDN).

 Brief descriptions of this repository's contents are listed here:

 - `android`: the Liferay Screens for Android codebase, View Sets, and example projects.
 - `ios`: the Liferay Screens for iOS codebase, Themes, and example projects.

+For now, the available screenlets are:

+* **Login Screenlet**: Signs users in to a Liferay instance.
+* **Sign Up Screenlet**: Registers new users in a Liferay instance.
+* **Forgot Password Screenlet**: Sends emails containing a new password or password reset link to users.
+* **User Portrait Screenlet**: Shows the user's portrait picture.
+* **DDL Form Screenlet**: Presents dynamic forms to be filled out by users and submitted back to the server.
+* **DDL List Screenlet**: Shows a list of records based on a pre-existing DDL in a Liferay instance.
+* **Asset List Screenlet**: Shows a list of assets managed by [Liferay's Asset Framework](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/asset-framework).
+This includes web content, blog entries, documents, and more.
+* **Web Content Display Screenlet**: Shows the web content's HTML or structured content.
+This Screenlet uses the features available in [Web Content Management](/discover/portal/-/knowledge_base/7-0/creating-web-content).
+* **Web Content List Screenlet**: Shows a list of web contents from a folder, usually based on a pre-existing `DDMStructure`.
+* **Image Gallery Screenlet**: Shows a list of images from a folder.
+This Screenlet also lets users upload and delete images.
+* **Rating Screenlet**: Shows the rating for an asset.
+This Screenlet also lets the user update or delete the rating.
+* **Comment List Screenlet**: Shows a list of comments for an asset.
+* **Comment Display Screenlet**: Shows a single comment for an asset.
+* **Comment Add Screenlet**: Lets the user comment on an asset.
+* **Asset Display Screenlet**: Displays an asset.
+Currently, this Screenlet can display Documents and Media Library files (`DLFileEntry` entities), blogs articles (`BlogsEntry`  entities), and web content articles (`WebContent` entities).
+You can also use it to display custom assets.
+* **Blogs Entry Display Screenlet**: Shows a single blogs entry.
+* **Image Display Screenlet**: Shows a single image file from a Liferay instance's Documents and Media Library.
+* **Video Display Screenlet**: Shows a single video file from a Liferay instance's Documents and Media Library.
+* **Audio Display Screenlet**: Shows a single audio file from a Liferay instance's Documents and Media Library.
+* **PDF Display Screenlet**: Shows a single PDF file from a Liferay instance's Documents and Media Library.
+* **File Display Screenlet**: Shows a single file from a Liferay instance's Documents and Media Library.
+Use this Screenlet to display file types not covered by the other display Screenlets (e.g., DOC, PPT, XLS).
+Only available for iOS.

 ## Contributing